jr-dev1001/Hacking-Odyssey.github.io/_posts/2024-2-3-JavaFundamentals.md

 ---
-layout: post
+layout:
-title: Learning Java Fundamentals 🔤!
+title: Learning Java Fundamentals!
 subtitle: what are the items required for programming?
 excerpt_image:
 categories: Java